jonsim/search/README.md

   The return is as follows:
   - Not expected to return anything.
-Any output must be printed by the method ifself.
+Any output must be printed by the method itself.

 The module loading will fail if these methods cannot be bound.

-Putting all this together, if we wanted to add a new `dummy` module, the most basic, functional implementation would look like the following:
+Putting all this together, if we wanted to add a new `dummy` module, all we would have to do is place a new file `dummy.py` in the `search_modules` directory.
+The most basic, functional contents would look like the following:
 ```py
 def search(regex, paths, args, ignore_case=False, verbose=False):
     """Perform the requested search.